Eamonn Kerins

 Biography

-I have co-authored over 100 peer-reviewed papers in astronomy.
+co-author of over 100 peer-reviewed papers in astrophysics.

 Research interests